diego1401/Deep3DPointCloudDenoising/README.md

 - Add a folder with subfolders training, validation and testing with the corresponding shapes.
 We used the [PointCleanNet Dataset](https://github.com/mrakotosaon/pointcleannet).
 - To train the model for the Offset Regression task use the train_dist.py file and the l1.yaml config file.

+See the extra folder for the report and presentation that I used to defend this internship!